Requirements when modifying volumes

 The following requirements and limitations apply when you modify an Amazon EBS volume.
-To learn more about the general requirements for EBS volumes, see Constraints on the size and configuration of an EBS volume.
+To learn more about the general requirements for EBS volumes, see Amazon EBS volume constraints.

 Supported instance types